dotnet/AspNetCore.Docs/aspnet/web-forms/overview/older-versions-getting-started/aspnet-ajax/understanding-asp-net-ajax-localization.md

 [!code-aspx[Main](understanding-asp-net-ajax-localization/samples/sample4.aspx)]

 1. Press F5.
 If prompted, enable debugging.
 When the page is loaded, press the Delete button.
 Note that you are prompted in English (unless your computer is set to prefer Spanish-language resources by default) for confirmation.
 2. Close the browser window and return to default.aspx.
-In the @Page header directive, replace auto for Culture and UICulture with es-ES .
+In the @Page header directive, replace auto for Culture and UICulture with es-ES.
 Press F5 again to launch the web application in the browser again.
 This time, note that you are prompted to delete the file in Spanish:

 [![](understanding-asp-net-ajax-localization/_static/image2.png)](understanding-asp-net-ajax-localization/_static/image1.png)